 Type 2 diabetes typically improves or goes away after bariatric surgery — and it may not take long to see results.
 In some cases, people who have diabetes and get a gastric bypass sometimes leave the hospital with normal blood sugar levels.

 “In patients who undergo duodenal switch, diabetes is resolved or at least improved in around 95% of them and with gastric bypass, sometimes they leave the hospital with normal blood sugar levels,” says Dr. Thatimatla.
 “With sleeve gastrectomy, blood sugar improvement for some patients starts around the time they go home.”

 3. Better Cardiovascular Health

 LDL (or “bad”) cholesterol and triglyceride levels often go down after bariatric surgery.
 HDL (or “good”) cholesterol levels often go up.
-The surgery may also lower or get rid of high blood pressure, helping improve your heart health.
+The surgery may also lower or eliminate high blood pressure, improving your heart health.